- Campus Resources

 Kettering College Gender Related Violence and Sexual Misconduct Resource Guide

-At Kettering College we affirm the worth and dignity of every person.
-To introduce you to our campus culture, we’ve created a resource guide which defines misconduct and points you to local resources.
+At Kettering College, we affirm the worth and dignity of every person.
+To introduce you to our campus culture, we’ve created a resource guide that defines misconduct and points you to local resources.

 What is sexual misconduct?

 “Sexual misconduct” is an umbrella term covering sex discrimination, sexual harassment, and sexual violence.

 Sex discrimination is a serious offense and it includes discrimination on the basis of pregnancy, gender identity, and failure to conform to stereotypical notions of femininity and masculinity.

 Sexual harassment is a form of sex discrimination.
 This type of conduct may be defined as an attempt to coerce an unwilling person into a sexual relationship or to subject an individual to an unwanted sexual relationship, whatever form it may take.
 It may include but is not limited to unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature made by someone in the work or educational setting.

 What does harassment look like?
 Harassment includes but is not limited to these examples:

 - Nicknames, derogatory comments, or slurs of a sexual nature

 - Impeding or blocking movements interfering physically with normal work

 - Sending sexually explicit text messages or emails